jgauthi/poc_symfony6_multiple_database/README.md

-# POC Symfony 6
+# POC Symfony 6 Multiple Databases
-Description for the poc (to completed).

-**Instructions for the construction of this repot** (to be removed in the poc): This package does not propose by default, some libraries because they do not seem useful for the majority of the pocs.
-However, you can install them manually if needed.
-Examples:

-* HttpClient: `composer require symfony/http-client`
-* Mailer: `composer require symfony/mailer`
-* Notifier: `composer require symfony/notifier`
-* TestUnits: `composer require --dev symfony/test-pack`
+A symfony example with usage of multiple databases with sqlite in this example (migrations can be edited for be used with mysql or postgresql).
+In this source code, you can look at:

+* migrations
+* src/Command
+* src/DataFixtures
+* src/Entity
+* src/Repository

+The sqlite databases are stored in var/ folder.

 ## Prerequisites